 Planning a trip to Walt Disney World with kids and looking for what to do as soon as you land?
 Keep scrolling to check out the best things to do on your Walt Disney World arrival day!

-This list of things to do on your Disney World arrival day contains affiliate links which means if you purchase something from one of my affiliate links, I may earn a small commission that goes back into maintaining this blog.
+This list of things to do on your Disney World arrival day was written by family travel expert Marcie Cheung and contains affiliate links which means if you purchase something from one of my affiliate links, I may earn a small commission that goes back into maintaining this blog.

 We’ve been to Walt Disney World a few times and my kids are always begging to go back!